 The power produced by the DB1 is micro-processor controlled to provide the ideal temperature compensated battery charging current and voltage to the battery.
 The DB1 also provides internal diagnostics to detect possible system problems.
 The system status can be locally or remotely monitored using the open collector alarm output.
 An optional communications controller is available to provide real-time communications with the DB1.

-Demand is increasing for differential pressure battery chargers.
-Some of the reasons why include the ageing workforce increase and the skills shortage are important socio-economic factors.
+Demand is increasing for differential pressure battery chargers; the increasing aging workforce and skills shortage are important socio-economic factors.
 These factors point to a lack of knowledge transfer particularly with regards to asset maintenance.
 In addition, oil and gas companies are also looking to reduce their power usage.

 The DB1 can be used anywhere in the world.
 It can be installed directly on the pipeline as it is Class 1 Division 1, Group D. As a compact unit, the DB1 is the right system for the times, as it meets all the requirements for no emissions, no use of conventional power, compact design and minimal user intervention.
 It is therefore little surprise that there was been an increase in demand for these products to meet the needs of the oil and gas industry.